NavaneethReddy332/CREATORSLOCK/replit.md

 ## Recent Changes

+### December 13, 2025
+- Fixed API serialization: Added serializeUser() and serializeConnection() helper functions to convert snake_case database fields to camelCase for frontend compatibility
+- Updated User interface in auth.tsx to include all profile fields (displayName, profileImage, bannerColor, accentColor, audienceMessage)
+- Fixed Account page responsiveness: Profile section now stacks on mobile and displays side-by-side on larger screens
+- Completed project import and verified all functionality

 ### December 2024
 - Migrated from PostgreSQL to Turso (libSQL) database
 - Updated schema from pg-core to sqlite-core